hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 ### Profile plots and heatmaps

-Profile plots are useful in evaluating the read density in particular regions of interest.
-For example, if we expected our protein to be binding at the transcription start site (TSS) of genes we might want to validate that we do in fact see that in our data.

-We will look at enrichment around the TSS using our data and plot this separately for the Nanog and Pou5f1 samples (two replicates in each plot).
-We will only look at genes on chromosome 12 in the interest of time, and so you will need to copy over the BED file to use.
+Once you have bigWig files you can use them to get a global look at enrichment patterns in your data at specified regions.
+In our example, we will assess enrichment around the TSS and plot this separately for the Nanog and Pou5f1 samples (two replicates in each plot).

+Rather than looking at the TSS for all known genes, we will only look be looking at genes on chromosome 12 in the interest of time.
+Copy over the BED file which contains the coordinates for all genes on chromosome 12 to the visualization folder.

 ```bash
 cp /n/groups/hbctraining/chip-seq/deepTools/chr12_genes.bed ~/chipseq/results/visualization/
 ```

-> **NOTE:** Typically, the genome regions are genes, and can be obtained from the [UCSC table browser](http://rohsdb.cmb.usc.edu/GBshape/cgi-bin/hgTables).
-Alternatively, you could look at other regions of interest that are not genomic feature related (i.e. binding regions from another protein of interest).

-We first need to prepare an intermediate file that can be used with `plotHeatmap` and `plotProfile`.
+Before we start plotting our data, we first need to prepare an intermediate file that can be used with the `plotHeatmap` and `plotProfile` commands.

 <img src="../img/computeMatrix_overview.png" width=500>

-`computeMatrix` accepts multiple bigWig files and multiple region files (BED format).
-This tool can also be used to filter and sort regions according to their score.
-Using a window of +/- 1000bp around the TSS of genes (`-b` and `-a`) `computeMatrix` calculates scores per window based on the read density values in the bigWig files.
+The `computeMatrix` command accepts multiple bigWig files and multiple region files (BED format) to create a count matrix which is the intermediate file.
+It can also be used to filter and sort regions according to their score.
+Our region file will be the BED file we just copied over and our bigWog files will be those generated from the full dataset that we have provided for you.
+Additionally, We will specify a window of +/- 1000bp around the TSS of genes (`-b` and `-a`).
+For each window, `computeMatrix` will calculate scores based on the read density values in the bigWig files.

-First we will create one for the Nanog replicates:
+First, let's create a matrix one for the Nanog replicates:

 ```bash